JustnormalOk/website-text-generation/README.md

 <img width="621" alt="Screenshot 2024-12-22 at 22 28 44" src="https://github.com/user-attachments/assets/0b05a14a-5b18-42af-a4a4-f0ed4a831e86" /># website-text-generation
 An AI web chat that has multiple characters, customizeable, free and even open-source!

-## Explanation:
-**Reason**: I created this open-source project because some AI websites, like Character.AI, have many characters that can talk and roleplay.
-Character.AI gained popularity in 2023, and everyone on social media loved it.
-However, around May to September 2024, the popularity of Character.AI suddenly declined.
-This was because Character.AI made the old version of the website somewhat limited.
-Around September, Character.AI announced that it would be closing the old version.
-Everyone loved the old version, but they didn’t like the new version because it was too limited and made it almost impossible to do roleplays or other activities.
-On September 25th, 2024, the old version of Character.AI shut down.
-Everyone had to use the new version, which was even more limited.
-The memory was short, and users had to buy the Character.AI+ (also known as the C.ai+) to have better memory.

-Later, Character.AI made the situation even worse by reducing the memory capacity.
-Users now had to purchase the Character.AI+ to have sufficient memory.

-So... this repo is open-source!
-You could download and try it out, it's already set up, simple as that.

 # How it works:
 It works when you chat, create character, and even roleplay!